strongphoenix/strongphoenix/README.md

 - ESLint | Prettier | ECMAScript<br />
 - Jira | Agile | Git<br />

-## Please contact me today and see how we can go together and make world better! <br />
+## Please contact me today and see how we can make world better! <br />
 secondphoenix1001@gmail.com